IMPLab/Database/README.md

 This corpus is available on demand.

 All these corpus had a strong impact on the reading behavior research because they gathered dozens of participants reading very long texts.
 However, they suffer from several drawbacks: the raw eye gaze data is not included, and they use only professional devices which are unlikely to be used in an everyday life environment.
-Here, we present our own database, the IMLAB database, which is meant to be a contribution to sharing of eye tracking database.
+Here, we present our own database, the IMLAB database.
 The details are given below:

 # The IMLAB database